 by D. Christopher Gabbard

-About D. Christopher Gabbard
+about D. Christopher Gabbard

 D. Christopher Gabbard is Professor of English at the University of North Florida.
 His articles have appeared in PMLA, Studies in English Literature, Restoration, English Language Notes, and Eighteenth-Century Studies.
 His work has also appeared in The Madwoman and the Blindman: Jane Eyre, Discourse, Disability (2012).